rfong/sustenance/food/granola.md

 changes from original recipe: halved the sugar, swapped out syrup/sugar for honey, added flax seeds

+this fills about 2 quart jars, which is roughly a week's supply of granola for me.

 ## ingredients
 - 3 cups rolled oats
 - 3/4 cup almond flour/meal